CalebCoughenour/CalebCoughenour.Solution/README.md

 * In the shell program, navigate to the root directory of the newly created file called "CalebCoughenour.Solution"
 * From the root directory, navigate to the directory named "CalebCoughenour"
 * Next, in the PierresSweets directory type "dotnet run" to start the program
-* Open a web browser and plug "http://localhost:5000/" into the URL bar
+* Open a web browser and plug "http://localhost:5001/" into the URL bar

 ## Known Bugs

-* Still being built but no known bugs or issues
+* No known bugs or issues

 ## License